 The technology consulting industry has gone through a significant number of changes over the past few years.
-During this time, it’s seen an extensive number of trends come and go.
-While many of these have left a lasting impression on the sector, some have gone by relatively unnoticed.
+During this time, a vast number of trends came and went.
+While many of these have left a lasting impression on the sector, some have gone unnoticed.

-This looks to be the case in 2021 as well, as there seems to be a variety of technology consulting trends that will affect the industry.
-While some might not be as significant as many would expect, several of them look to alter the sector.
+This also looks to be the case in 2023, as there seems to be a variety of technology consulting trends that will affect the industry.
+At the same time, some might not be as significant as many expect, and several looks at altering the sector.

-Since preparation and knowledge can often be vital, the majority of firms may need to know what these trends are.
+Since preparation and knowledge are often vital, most firms may need to know these trends.
 Though they’ll have varying impacts on the industry, they should make their presence known.
-As such, it’s in every technology consulting company’s best interest to know what may be lying ahead for them.
+As such, it’s in every technology consulting company’s best interest to understand what may be ahead for them.

 The Biggest Trends In The Technology Consulting Industry

 Internet Of Things (IoT)

 The Internet of Things has affected quite a large number of industries in various ways.
 Technology consulting is no exception.
 Over eight billion devices are connected to the IoT in circulation, which has meant that firms may need to pay a significant amount of attention to it.

-However, it may not be about the devices themselves that they would want to focus on, but rather what can be done with these things.
+However, it may not be about the devices they want to focus on but rather what can be done with these things.
 This is especially true when considering the IoT’s information and what this data can be used for.

 Technology consulting firms can use this information to optimize campaigns, perform consultations, and much more.
-As such, the use of the Internet of Things in this way should become increasingly more prominent in the coming months and years.
+As such, using the Internet of Things this way should become increasingly more prominent in the coming months and years.

-Over the past few months, there has been an analytics revolution in a variety of industries, with technology consulting being an area that’s been dramatically affected.
-While the Internet of Things has played a large role in this, there have been various other factors that have affected this.
+Over the past few months, there has been an analytics revolution in various industries, with technology consulting being a dramatically affected area.
+While the Internet of Things has played a significant role, various other factors have affected this.